Get a free, no obligation personal loan quote with rates as low as 6.99%

 Are dividends and stocks taxed the same in Canada?

 No, dividends and stocks are not taxed the same way.
-If you earn capital gains on stocks, only 50% of those gains are taxed at your nominal tax rate.
-Dividends, on the other hand, are taxed a little differently.
-The taxable income in this case involves different tax rates for eligible and non-eligible portions of the dividend.
+If you earn capital gains on stocks, only 50% of those gains (up to $250,000) are taxed at your nominal tax rate (though they’re not taxed in your non-taxable accounts, like TFSA, RRSP, or FHSA).
+Two-thirds of gains over $250,000 are taxable.
+On the other hand, the taxable income from dividends involves different tax rates for eligible and non-eligible portions of the dividend.

 What is the payout ratio?